|

 to touch everywhere in order to work (see above How Wetsuits Work).
 Any

-feeling of discomfort soon goes unnoticed as you use and enjoy the suit
+feeling of discomfort soon goes unnoticed as

 in the water.